measuredco/puck/CONTRIBUTING.md

 #### CSS

-- Class names must follow [SUIT CSS](https://suitcss.github.io) convention.
+- Class names must follow the [SUIT CSS](https://suitcss.github.io) methodology.
 This is a tooling-angostic convention used at [@measuredco](https://github.com/measuredco) for all CSS work.
 - Don't rely on global styles.
 Puck is deployed into hostile third-party environments and we have no control over what CSS may be running on the page.

 #### Commits

 **Keep your PRs focused to a single issue**.
 This makes it easier to review and is necessary for our release process.

-We rely on angular-style conventional commits for automating our releases, determining the version bump and generating our changelog.
+We rely on [angular-style conventional commits](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) for automating our releases, determining the version bump and generating our changelog.

 You generally don't need to write perfect commit messages yourselves - we squash most PRs and rewrite the messages on merge.

 If you need to solve multiple issues, it's best to split it into multiple PRs.
-Or, if you're comfortable writing convential commits, you can also split each change into a separate commit.
+Or, if you're comfortable writing conventional commits, you can also split each change into a separate commit.
 The team is more likely to have opinions about this and you may be asked to reword your commits.

 ### Additional guidance